theyehs/Jquery.CompositeEvent/README.markdown

 	<script type='text/javascript' src='jquery-1.x.x.js'></script>
 	<script type='text/javascript' src='jquery.fancyevent.js'></script>

-This gives you access to `$el.fancyOn()` method
+This gives all JQuery elements access to `fancyOn()` method

 ## Complementing JQuery's event system

 This plugin attempts to add a few features that JQuery, as of version 1.8, doesn't provide.

-#### Change the order of listener execution
+#### Programmatically change the execution order of a event's handlers

-**How does it work:** Pass a integer value to the `priority` option, the higher the priority the sooner it will be executed.
+**How does it work:** The priority of a handler is specified by the `priority` option.
+Higher the priority sooner the handle will execute.
 Handlers with the same priority are executed in the order of binding.
-Handlers with unspecified priority and handlers bounded not by fancyOn has the priority value of 0.
+Handlers with unspecified priority has the priority value of 0.
 It's possible for priority to have a negative value.

 	$('#submitButton').fancyOn({ priority: 10 }, 'click', function() {
-		// something that would happen before all other 'click' handlers });
+		// execute code before all other 'click' handlers });

-**Why is it important:** By default, firing an event causes handlers bound to this event to execute, following the bound order of the handlers.
-This approach works well, if we can assume no dependency between handlers, nor requirement for the execution order of the handlers.
-However, in some cases we don't have the luxury of such assumptions:

-+Some handlers incur heavy performance costs.
-So we want to move the lighter handlers to execute early.

-+
+**Why is it useful:** By default, handlers bound to an event are executed by the order of binding.
+However, when handlers are declared across multiple .js files and the inclusion of those .js files outside a developer's control, as does the handlers' execution order.
+And there are cases where maintaining a specific order is important:

+*	Some handlers are costly to execute.
+As a performance fanatic you want to execute them last.

+*	You want to make change to an existing handler but don't want to change its source code.
+Instead you want to execute some code prior to the said handler, to change the latter's behavior.

+*	One handler has data dependency on another handler.
+You want to explicitly force the second handler to run before the first.

 #### Listener for a sequence of events
-**Why is it useful:** Sometimes an application's control flow grows so complex, it becomes messy to set up of a new event for each path of execution.
-If nstead of keeping tracking of and firing '
-Such listener

-A suggested pattern is to create events that are only fired under certain conditions, then use those 'conditioned' events as prerequisite to other events.
-Say you have a webform where the user wants to , traditionally you would do

-	$('#submitButton').on('click', function() {
+**How does it work:** Use the `forceOrder` option to have the handler tracks when all the events are fired in the specific order.

+	$someEl.fancyOn({ forceOrder: true}, ['evt1', 'evt1', 'evt2', 'evt3'], function(e) {
-		// check if the
+		//
-		if () {

-		}

-			return;

 	});

-This approach works perfectly, The code base would be ho

-	$pageObj.fancyOn(['', ''], function() {

-	});
+Assuming $someEl fires evt2, evt1, evt2, evt1, evt2, evt2, evt3 in succession, the handler above will execute on evt3.

+**Why is it useful:** Sometimes an application's control flow grows so complex, it becomes messy to set up and track a new event for each path of execution.
+An alternative is to break down

+	// instead of
+	$someEl.on('', callback);

+	// you can do
+	$someEl.fancyOn({forceOrder: true}, ['stage1On', 'stage2On', ...], callback);

++Sometimes a event handler only executes under certain conditions, instead of doing the check on the event handler, make it a predeccessor event.

++One of your unit tests requires multi-step verification, you can put the assertion statement within the fancyOn handler.

++

-#### Listener for multiple events
+#### Listener for an orderless list of events

+**How does it work:** It's similar to the ordered version, without the `forceOrder` option.

+	$someEl.fancyOn(['evt1', 'evt1', 'evt2', 'evt3'], callback);

 **Why is it useful:** There may want